OpenVisualCloud/Media-Communications-Mesh/ffmpeg-plugin/README.md

    ./configure-ffmpeg.sh
    ```

-3. Build and install FFmpeg with the Media Communications Mesh plugin
+3. Build and install FFmpeg with the Media Communications Mesh FFmpeg plugin

    ```bash
    ./build-ffmpeg.sh
    ```

-## Media Communications Mesh connection configuration
+## Connection configuration

 The next arguments are supported to configure a connection to Media Communications Mesh